-The French Revolution was motivated and shaped by distinct ideas.
-Three well known revolutionary ideas were encapsulated in the revolutionary slogan “Liberty!
+The French Revolution was motivated and shaped by several distinct ideas.
+Three of these ideas were encapsulated in the revolutionary slogan “Liberty!
 Equality!
 Fraternity!”.
 The ideology of the French Revolution was broader and more complex than mere slogans, however.
 French revolutionary ideas drew heavily on the political philosophy of the Enlightenment and the writings of the philosophes.
 They also borrowed from other political systems.
 Many French revolutionaries had studied British government and society.
 They came to admire its constitutional basis, its separation of powers and its tolerance for individual rights and freedoms.
 The American Revolution (1775-89) provided French reformers with a working example of revolution and a successfully implemented constitution.
 The ideas of the French Revolution were also shaped by grievances that were specific to 18th century France.
 Some of the key ideas of the French Revolution are summarised below.

 Liberty.
 In the context of the 18th century, liberty was freedom from oppression, and particularly oppression by the state or government.
 The most visible instruments of oppression in the Ancien Régime were lettres de cachet, or sealed orders signed by the king.
 These lettres had several functions but their most common use was to detain and imprison individuals without trial or due process.
 Several notable figures were imprisoned by lettres de cachet, including Honore Mirabeau (for disgracing his family) and Voltaire (for defamatory writings).
 Another example of state oppression was the censorship of publications containing criticisms of the king, the aristocracy or the church.
 The Ancien Régime also used torture to deal with its opponents, though this declined in the late 1700s and was formally abolished in May 1788.